 The cash flow calculations for the Industry sector are more complicated than the cash flow calculations for any other sector.
-This is in large part because the Industry sector includes two types of emissions (energy-related emissions and process emissions), with different policies that address each type, as well as being one of two sectors that uses carbon capture and sequestration (CCS).
+This is in large part because the Industry sector includes two types of emissions (energy-related emissions and process emissions), with different policies that address each type, as well as requiring the calculation of passthrough costs to consumers.
 The calculations include the following contributors to the cash flow totals:

 - Cash flow impacts of implementing process emissions policies

 - Cash flow changes from carbon tax on process emissions